resolvingarchitecture/seda-bus/README.md

 Bringing together SEDA and Bus architectural patterns is what this component attempts.

-This component is implemented in [Java](https://github.com/resolvingarchitecture/seda-bus-java) and [Typescript](https://github.com/resolvingarchitecture/seda-bus-ts).
+This component is also implemented in [Java](https://github.com/resolvingarchitecture/seda-bus-java) and [Typescript](https://github.com/resolvingarchitecture/seda-bus-ts).
 This project is meant to support the design of the Java SEDA Bus in an implementation closer to the Linux/Redox Operating System for embedded projects.
 It may eventually support integration with each operating system's own messaging bus.